- Lines of credit

 Aside from reiterating what the TrustPilot reviewers said, the merchants in the testimonials seem to like the financial safety net that’s provided by the line of credit style structure.
 Once you get into their system, Kabbage capital is always there if and when you need it.

 There are a lot of things to like about Kabbage.
 Most businesses will be eligible for their service, the application process is fast and painless, the capital is always there when you need it, and they don’t charge extra fees.
+In general, Kabbage is very transparent—you’ll know everything you need before borrowing money, and you shouldn’t come across any surprises.

 Nonetheless, Kabbage would not be my first choice.
 Most of the appealing factors are simply characteristics of a line of credit type loan; although Kabbage might have been the only marketplace lender to offer lines of credit in the past, now there are a few companies that offer products with potentially better terms and fees.